Metab0i/ObliviomMOD-VampiricProgressiveOverload/README.md

 ## TODO
 * When Undead Metabolic Acceleration is cast at stage 4 vampirism, to make things VERY interesting, it just kills you, lol
 * Make sure that everything is handled and removed properly once vampirism is cured
-* Powers
-  * Add at proper levels and stages, ref the doc
-* Sun Damage
-  * At stages 75 and 100, check level and add corresponding sun damage
 * Add new Dreams